Azure-Samples/MachineLearningSamples-SentimentAnalysis/Docs/SentimentAnalysisDataPreparation.md

 3.1.
 Select Data Sources and click the + sign to add Data Source.

 3.2.
-In the Add Data Source wizard, select File (Data/sampleReviews.txt **AT** LINK TO THE DATA FILE HERE) and provide the path of the local file.
+In the Add Data Source wizard, select File and provide the path of the [reviews file](https://github.com/Azure/MachineLearningSamples-SentimentAnalysis/blob/master/Data/sampleReviews.txt).

 ![Datasource](Images/AddDataSource.png)